 Carolina Population Center--The CPC is an organization located at the University of North Carolina, Chapel Hill, that promotes demographic research.
 There are links to the research projects underway as well as a nice set of links to various demographic research sources.

-CDC Wonder Population Information--CDC Wonder includes a site that provides population estimates for different age, race, and gender groups.
+CDC Wonder Population Information--CDC Wonder includes a site that provides annual population estimates for different age, race, and gender groups.
 Users can get estimates at the national, state, or county levels, from 1990 onwards.

 Census Bureau (U.S.)--The Census Bureau gathers a dizzying amount of social, demographic, and economic information about the United States through various means.
 The Subject Index is a good starting point for browsing and searching through the Bureau's wealth of information.